dyonak/EQ-Movement-Tracker/README.md

 - Dynamically include waypoint data if available waypoint is either inline (w/in 20deg +/-) with current heading or w/in 500 units
 - Waypoints calculate accuracy (0.0 indicates perfect path), distance, and time to destination

-## Setup:
+## Setup
 Change log_path on line 15 to reflect your current Everquest Logs directory with the trailing slash (e.g. 'C:/EQ/Logs/').
 No other changes should be needed!

-If you have waypoints that are not currently include in (EQWaypoints.py)
+If you have waypoints that are not currently included you can add them to the [waypoints file](EQWaypoints.py).

 ## Output: